Fiction, ghostwriting, media management. Journalism, sometimes.

 Margaret holds an MFA in Fiction Writing from Boston University, where she served as the senior teaching fellow and taught undergraduate fiction.
 She graduated from the University of Pennsylvania in 2023.
-Her work has appeared in The Broad Ripple Review, Nassau Literary Review, New York Magazine, and Esquire.
+Her work has appeared in Smokelong Quarterly, Princeton’s Nassau Literary Review, New York Magazine, and elsewhere.
 She likes books and dogs.
-She lives in New York.

 Awards and Honors